 The attorney must assess each case thoroughly.
 Prior to any meetings with his or her clients, an attorney must complete a standard ethical code review.
-In this code, he or she must express his or her commitment to honesty and integrity.
+In this code, he or she must express his or her commitment to honesty and Criminal lawyers Melbourne.
 If the client is dissatisfied with the attorney’s performance, there should be a good faith discussion about the results of the review.
 This discussion should result in the recommendation that the attorney be removed from the case and that a new attorney is assigned.

 The attorney’s responsibility for a case is limited to the specific details.
 The attorney does not have to research or collect evidence.
 He or she can present arguments or facts to support the client’s position.
 The attorney does not have the responsibility to protect the confidentiality of the client or advise the client on legal matters.
 The role of the attorney is to advise the client on the law, and to act as the principal advocate for the client.